fochoada/it304teamsite/about.markdown

 ---

 <p align="center">Project Info</p>
-This webpage is about an IT 304 project presentation covering the topic of artificial intelligence. </br>
+This webpage is about an IT 304 project presentation covering the topic of artificial intelligence.
-More specifically, AI image generation and voice-replication.
+<br />More specifically, AI image generation and voice-replication.

 <br />
 <br />